RobinNixon/vizwiz/vizwiz.md

   resetVisualizerSettings() {
-    // Reset settings after giving the DOM time
+    // Reset settings after giving the DOM time setTimeout(() => window.VisualizerRegistry.resetToDefaults(this), 10);
-    // Keep this function as is — it should not require changing setTimeout(() => window.VisualizerRegistry.resetToDefaults(this), 10);
   }

   toggleSettings() {
     // Toggle settings
-    // Keep this function as is — it should not require changing if (this.elements && this.elements.settingsPanel) {
+    if (this.elements && this.elements.settingsPanel) {
       this.elements.settingsPanel.classList.toggle('hidden');
     }